mrchappie/shifts-management/src/BUGS.md

 6. Bug password confirm - pattern validator doesn't work with custom password validator
 7. Bug age validation ✅
 8. If an admin edits a user shift, loaded workplaces are not for the edited user, they are the workplaces of the cuurent logged user
+9. Refetch data after refresh for all siblings components that use data saved in state from other components

 ## FEATURES